 - Do nothing (an assumed default perhaps).

 - Present a “Congratulations!
 No errors found.”
-Message but do not generate a report.
+Message, but not generate a report.

 - Generate an empty report and forward it to the user.